If you’ve received a foreclosure notice of default/ keep reading to find out how to proceed

 There’s also many non-profit and government resources available out there.
-You’ll also want to seek good legal and tax advice along the way.
-You definitely don’t want to handle it all by yourself.
-This stuff is super complicated and filled with lots of rules.
+You’ll want to get good legal and tax advice along the way.
+You definitely don’t try to do it all yourself.
+The foreclosure process is extremely complicated packed with a lot of rules.

 We’re here to help you avoid foreclosure.
-We buy houses for cash.
-We can even help you with short sales.
-There are so many more options than you think.
+We can also help you with short sales and even rent-back situations.
+This means you (potentially) may be able to keep living in your home.
+There are many more options than you think.

-The banks involved don’t want your property.
-They want money and what you say matters a lot.
-You can slow down or stop the foreclosure process if you take the appropriate actions.
+Remember, the banks involved with the foreclosure don’t want your property.
+They want the money, and what you say matters tremendously.
+You can slow down or stop the foreclosure process if you take the appropriate action.